Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: Copying 10 GB of data from Azure to an on- premises network over a VPN generates additional Azure data transfer costs
+### Copying 10 GB of data from Azure to an on-premises network over a VPN generates additional Azure data transfer costs.

 - [x] Yes.
 - [ ] No.